 Let’s check out some geofencing campaigns we helped launch for a few of our clients in different industries for various objectives.
 Here are some of the ad designs we created for our clients; They all ran on mobile devices in 6 different sizes.

-Here are some creative banner designs we used for display and mobile ads that ran.
+Some creative banner styles we use for display and mobile ads.

 Direct mail pieces mailed out by USPS within 4 business days after users clicked on banner ads